MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 This approach assumes you have cloned the sample project using Git.

-To enable git deployments via the CLI, configure a local git deployment source on your App Service using the `az webapp deployment` command.
+To enable git deployments via the CLI, configure a local git deployment source on your App Service using the [az webapp deployment source config-local-git](/cli/azure/webapp/deployment/source?view=azure-cli-latest#az_webapp_deployment_source_config_local_git) command.

 This command will return a Git deployment URL for your App Service.
 Copy this URL for later use.